 Example guitar: The James Burton Signature Telecaster from Fender is an example of a well-made guitar with a basswood body.
 This video demo lets you hear this basswood guitar in action.

-Example guitar: Poplar is used on some made-in-Mexico Fender Stratocasters, as well as some other reasonably-priced guitars.
+Example guitar: Poplar is used on some made-in-Mexico Fender Stratocasters and some other reasonably-priced guitars.
 This video demo shows off a custom-built Telecaster-style guitar made with a poplar body.